 The victory would change everything for the West Waterford flying column.
 The number of Enfield rifles captured was at least 18, and perhaps close to 30, depending on which witness statement you read.
 And they captured over a thousand rounds of ammo as well and a large number of grenades.
 They could arm an entire flying column with a modern firearm that was effective at long ranges.
 They were now a modern, viable, fighting force with the enhanced morale that comes along with a significant victory.

 Lennon would continue to lead the column through to the truce.
 In March 1921 he led a large ambush at the Burgury, near Dungavan, which would leave him traumatized for life.
 His boyhood friend, Pat Keating, was killed during that ambush and he ordered the execution of RIC Sergeant Michael Hickey.

 Lennon would fight on the anti-treaty side in the Civil War and then spend most of the rest of his life in the United States.
 His war experiences would cause him to become a strident anti-war activist during the Vietnam War and eventually to become a Buddhist.

-For many years, probably because of things he did and said in the years following the war, and because he emigrated to the U.S., Lennon himself was never mentioned in any list of the leading commanders of the Irish War of Independence.
+For many years, probably because of things he did and said in the years after the war, and because he emigrated to the U.S., Lennon himself was never mentioned in any list of the leading commanders of the Irish War of Independence.
 Irish military historian Terence O'Reilly noted that "incredibly, George Lennon has until recently been effectively airbrushed from Irish history, meriting only fleeting references in a few accounts of the time.”
 He dedicated his life to Irish freedom at a very young age and deserves better.